Best Electric Car to Drive to Every Premier League Ground in England

 Good position before heading to the North East

-Local chargers if needed before heading south again, there is a huge tesla charging station at Washington services on the A1 so time for a Greggs too!
+Local chargers if needed before heading south again, there is a huge tesla charging station at Washington services on the A1 so time for a Greggs and a trip to the Angel of the North too!

 Pro Tip: Most modern EVs (especially Tesla) plan charging automatically, so the car tells you exactly where to stop.